 The NOACSC staff do not perform system development activities.
 Instead, the NOACSC uses the software developed and supplied by the SSDT.
-The SSDT staff reside at the Northwest Ohio Computer Association's (NWOCA) facility, but are employees of the MC.
+The SSDT staff reside at the NWOCA facility, but are employees of the MC.
 The MC procures telecommunication and hardware hosting and technical support services from NWOCA in support of the SSDT.